-The library offers a wide range of services to support you with your clinical practice.
+The library offers a wide range of services to support you with your clinical practice and workplace decision-making.

 You also have two NHS librarians available to help with any additional needs or enquiries you may have, including 1:1 training.